tknarr/opendkim-genkeys/README.md

 *   `-n`, `--next-month`: Use next month's date for automatically-generated selectors
 *   `-a`, `--avoid-overwrite`: Add a suffix to the selector if needed to avoid overwriting existing files
 *   `-s`, `--selector`: Causes the generated selector to be output
+*   `--working_dir`: Sets the working directory for data files to the given directory
 *   `--no-dns`: Do not update DNS data
 *   `--no-cleanup`: Do not attempt to delete old key files
 *   `--debug`: Log debugging info and do not update DNS